aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/sxc-to-txt/_index.md

 {{% blocks/products/pf/agp/content h2="Save SXC to TXT in Java Online for Free" %}}

-The following example demonstrates how to convert SXC to TXT document format in Java.
+The following example demonstrates how to convert SXC to TXT in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert SXC file into TXT format.
+Follow the easy steps to convert SXC to TXT.
 Upload your SXC file, then simply save it as TXT file.
 For both SXC reading and TXT writing you can use fully qualified filenames.
 The output TXT content and formatting will be identical to the original SXC document.

 {{% /blocks/products/pf/agp/text %}}